How to prepare for your senior session

 Sleep - Try to get a lot of REST the night before your shoot.
 Don’t stress over it; trust me - we’re going to have a great time together!

 Hair - Don't try a new hairstyle the morning of your session.
 Play around in the weeks beforehand to see what works and what doesn't.
 You might even want to have a professional do this for you.
 Go for a “timeless” hairstyle.
-Use a little extra hair spray, but not so much that your hair is stiff.
+Use a little extra hairspray, but not so much that your hair is stiff.
 Get a haircut at least a month in advance for girls or a week in advance for guys, so that the hair has time to grow a little and look more natural.
 Remember, you still want to look like YOU in your photos.
 So if you’ve had long hair for quite some time, now might not be the time to get a short haircut if you’re not sure that you’ll love it.

 Glasses - If you wear glasses, please see your optometrist about loaning you a pair without lenses, or have your lenses removed for your session.
 If this is not an option, I will do my best to avoid glass glare, but there may be an extra charge of $10 per image for glare removal when ordering your portraits.
 Glare will not be removed from proofs.

-Scars/Birth marks/severe acne - Scars/birth marks will be removed only at your request.
+Retouching - Don't worry about having a few blemishes!
+These will be removed during retouching.
+Please see below regarding severe acne.
+Scars/birthmarks will be removed only at your request.
 Please tell me at the time of your session what your preference is.
 Severe acne may require extensive retouching.
 If extensive retouching is necessary, it will not be done on proofs, but will be done on the prints that you order, at your request.
-Basic retouching is included in your package, but extensive retouching will be completed after you show me your favorites.
+Basic retouching is included in your package, but extensive retouching will be completed after you show me your favorite images from the gallery.
+Braces will not be removed from proofs, but can be removed from your portrait order at a charge of $10 per image.

 Can’t decide what to wear?
 Bring lots of wardrobe choices, and between the two of us, we'll make sure you look your absolute best!